heliophysicsPy/pyhc-docs/source/index.rst

 PyHC Documentation Hub
 ======================

 Welcome to the PyHC Documentation Hub!
-This is a centralized resource for searching across documentation for multiple Python Heliophysics Community (PyHC) packages.

-This hub allows you to search across all PyHC packages that use Read The Docs to find the documentation you need. *Try it out in the search bar!*
+This centralized resource allows you to search across documentation for all Python in Heliophysics Community (PyHC) packages that use Read The Docs to find the documentation you need. **Try it out in the search bar!**

 Available Packages
 ------------------